hhp09/Popular-Headlines/README.md

 ### Future Updates
-* **Immediate Update: Use flexbox to upgrade native interface and fix grid layout error with bootstrap**
-* Search bar: Use **category** endpoint to futher improve article classification
+[x] **Immediate Update: Use flexbox to upgrade native interface and fix grid layout error with bootstrap** [] Search bar: Use **category** endpoint to futher improve article classification [] Add published date/time with author of article in Card component
-* Improve css styling of the page
-* Add published date/time with author of article in Card component

 ### For the sake of attribution
 Powered by NewsAPI!